MicrosoftDocs/azure-docs/articles/app-service-mobile/app-service-mobile-node-backend-how-to-use-server-sdk.md

 ### <a name="create-node-backend-portal"></a>How to: Create a Node.js backend using the Azure portal

 You can create a Mobile App backend right in the [Azure portal].
-You can either follow the steps below, or create a client and server together by following the [Create a mobile app](app-service-mobile-ios-get-started.md) tutorial.
+You can either follow the following steps or create a client and server together by following the [Create a mobile app](app-service-mobile-ios-get-started.md) tutorial.
 The tutorial contains a simplified version of these instructions and is best for proof of concept projects.